Retain clients in the long run with an impressive white label SEO report template.

 Sudden increases in traffic may indicate that something is either working very well, for instance a viral blog post or new PPC campaign started bringing in a lot more traffic, while a decline may indicate something abruptly stopped working and needs to be fixed.
-To account for these changes, it is always a good idea to use the annotation feature in Google Analytics to provide explanations about these noteworthy increases and decreases.
+To account for these changes, it is always a good idea to use the annotation feature to provide explanations about these noteworthy increases and decreases.

 3. Conversions via Organic Traffic

 Ultimately, clients want to see the results that impact their bottom line.
 This is probably the most important section of your report as it can clearly demonstrate the value you're bringing to the table.